ardata-tech/ranada/docs/docs/configuration/advanced.md

 1. Download the go2rtc build to the /config folder.
 2. Rename the build to `go2rtc`.
 3. Give `go2rtc` execute permission.
-4. Restart Frigate and the custom version will be used, you can verify by checking go2rtc logs.
+4. Restart Ranada and the custom version will be used, you can verify by checking go2rtc logs.

 ## Validating your config.yml file updates